CMGS/CMGS.ME/content/life/2023/cachecloud-part-ii-the-proxy.md

 By those, we parse commands, calculate slot information similar to Redis, and directly send them to the correct instances in most cases.
 But there are still something we have to deal with.

-The fisrt on is how to handle blocking commands, such as `BLPOP`.
+The first is how to handle blocking commands, such as `BLPOP`.
 How should we handle these commands to ensure optimal performance and prevent potential block?

 A simple solution is to spawn a separate connection exclusively for such commands.
-These types of commands are typically fewer in number compared to simple commands like `SET` `GET`.
+These types of commands are typically fewer in number compared to simple commands like `SET` or `GET`.
 Therefore, the additional overhead of establishing a dedicated connection for these commands is acceptable and helps mitigate any potential blocking issues.

 The second thing is the handling of `MGET/MSET` commands, which are unique and popular among customers.
 Optimizing these commands in a clustered environment presents challenges.
 However, we will not delve into the specifics in this section.
 In the next section, we will provide an in-depth exploration of this topic, addressing the complexities and offering detailed insights.